nicocossiom/orbitdb/docs/TYPESCRIPT.md

 This is obvious since **there are no runtime checks for data validation which is expected behaviour**.
 This kind of type assertions can be tricky since they are neither _real_ nor checked, and can give a "false sense of security".

-If you want compile and runtime validation see [@julienmalard](https://github.com/julienmalard)'s reseau-constellation [Bohr-DB](https://github.com/reseau-constellation/bohr-db) project:
+If you want compile and runtime validation check out [Bohr-DB](https://github.com/reseau-constellation/bohr-db) by [@julienmalard](https://github.com/julienmalard's):
-> "Bohr-DB brings both TypeScript and runtime-checked types to your orbit-db databases, so that you can be sure that you'll only receive values that correspond to your specified data schema.
+> "Bohr-DB brings both Typescript and runtime-checked types to your orbit-db databases, so that you can be sure that you'll only receive values that correspond to your specified data schema.

->
-> Borh-DB uses AJV to check for data validity behind the scenes.
-It wraps around existing orbit-db databases with a proxy, so you can use typed Borh-DB databases as a drop-in and type-safe replacement for the original orbit-db databases in your code."
+>"Bohr-DB uses AJV to check for data validity behind the scenes.
+It wraps around existing orbit-db databases with a proxy, so you can use typed Bohr-DB databases as a drop-in and type-safe replacement for the original orbit-db databases in your code."

-### Untyped vs Typed databases
+### Untyped vs typed databases

 When opening a database if no type information is provided the database will be typed as `unknown`.